 "Mountain Camping"...
 As you travel west even "horse-camps" for those who like to bring across South Dakota, the prairie and plains give their horse along for trail riding.
-There are many way to the savage landscape of the here!
+There are many way to the savage landscape of the private campgroundshere!

 Badlands country.
-Here, you can camp in unearthly settings surrounded by moonlit ramparts and jagged skylines of Badlands formations.
-You'll never see more stars than you'll see in the skies for vacationers, and there are enough campsites to accommodate more than 25,000 camping guests every night.
+Here, you can camp in unearthly settings surrounded b y moonlit ramparts and jagged skylines of Badlands formations.
+You'll never see more stars than vou'll see in the skies for vacationers, and there are enough campsites to accommodate more than 25,000 camping guests every night.
 Outdoor living among the pine trees is superb!
 The region offers a woodsy high-elevation environment where the nights are cool, there are very few mosquitoes, and there are no wild bears at all!

-The Black

-Hills, an island of

-forested mountains,

-are a major destination
+The Black Hills, an island of forested mountains. are a major destination we suggest a "headquarters"

-The Hills offer in-city RV Parks, overnight camps, luxury camping resorts, forest and lake campgrounds, back-country, hike-in camps, and private campgrounds--including a half-dozen destination resorts that offer every amenity you can name.
-The Black Hills National Forest offers campsites at 26 public campgrounds, and Custer State Park has 330 we suggest a "headquarters"
+The Hills offer in-city RV Parks, overnight camps, luxury camping resorts, forest and lake campgrounds, back-country, hike-in camps, and camp where you can set up and stay for several days.
+The Black Hills are ideally suited to daytripping.
+Try to minimize towing while you're in the Black Hills because the mountain roads have steep grades, sharp curves, and narrow tunnels.

+-including a half-dozen destination resorts that offer every amenity you can name.
+The Black Hills National Forest offers campsites at 26 public campgrounds, and Custer State Park has 330